samuel-alves21/StudyPom/readme.md

 To run the app locally, follow these steps:

-  .Clone this repository to your local machine.
+  - Clone this repository to your local machine.
-  .Install the dependencies using npm install.
+  - Install the dependencies using npm install.
-  .Start the development server using npm start.
+  - Start the development server using npm start.
-  .Open the app in your browser at http://localhost:5173.
+  - Open the app in your browser at http://localhost:5173.

 ## Contributing